coderofsalvation/personality-insights/emotional-range.md

 # Big Five emotional range
 {: #emotionalRange}

 *Emotional range*, also referred to as *Neuroticism* or *Natural reactions*, is the extent to which a person's emotions are sensitive to the individual's environment.
+The tables that follow qualify results for characteristics as *high* or *low*:
 {: shortdesc}

+-   Any score above the mean of 0.5 indicates a greater than average tendency for a characteristic.
+A score at or above 0.75 indicates readily discernible aspects of the characteristic; such scores are considered *high*.
+-   The opposite statements are true of scores below 0.50 and 0.25, which are considered *low*.

+For more information, see [Percentiles for personality characteristics](/docs/services/personality-insights/numeric.html#percentiles).

 ## Facets
 {: #facets}